PHOTO CREDIT - 2016 THE PULSE

 "I don't see Common Core being--if you're for Common Core and you're for a national curriculum, I don't see it being a winning message in a Republican primary," Paul said in an interview backstage at an event where he endorsed Rep. Walter Jones (R-NC) for reelection.
 "If there's a Republican candidate out there--let's just say there's a hypothetical one that's for Common Core.
 I'm saying that that hypothetical candidate that's for Common Core probably doesn't have much chance of winning in a Republican primary."

-The article went on to describe Jeb Bush's awkward campaign appearance for Thom Tillis related to Common Core and immigration where Tillis had to distance himself from Read more
+The article went on to describe Jeb Bush's awkward campaign appearance for Thom Tillis related to Common Core and immigration where Tillis had to distance himself from Bush that we have also reported.
+Read more

 In addition, even though, despite the opponents running valiant, but underfunded campaigns (Thanks to Jorge Bonilla, Michael Dreikorn, and those that ran an anti-Common Core platform in CD 26); some of Mr. Bush's preferred candidates did win, there are at least two legislative candidates and a veritable army of school board candidates who won or advanced to the general election on an anti-Common Core or anti-high stakes testing platform.
 They are ready to do what Lee County did, even though bullying tactics from Tallahassee may reverse that on Tuesday.
 Here is just a partial list (please let us know who we are missing) with more to come: